nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 1. Include the header file for the new event type in your source file.
 #.
 Define the event type with the :c:macro:`EVENT_TYPE_DEFINE` macro.
-   Passing the name of the event type as declared in the header and the additional parameters.
+   Pass the name of the event type as declared in the header along with additional parameters.
    For example, you can provide a function that fills a buffer with a string version of the event data (used for logging).

 The following code example shows a source file for the event type ``sample_event``: